raquo/Laminar/docs/Documentation.md

 1) All streams are defined as `lazy val`-s, and are not even initialized until you access them.
 Then when you do, only the required dependencies of those streams are initialized.
 So when you ask for a `mountEvents` stream of one element, only then will Laminar initialize `mountEvents` streams of this child's parents, if they weren't initialized already.

 2) Until the streams are initialized, the underlying event buses don't even receive events. `parentChangeEvents` gets its events from the event bus stored inside `maybeParentChangeBus`, but that `Option` remains `None` until `parentChangeEvents` is accessed.
-Similarly with `thisNodeMountEvents` and `maybeThisNodeMountEventBus`.
+Similarly with `thisNodeMountEvents` and `maybeThisNodeMountEventBus` (private members).
 All other lifecycle streams are derived from these two streams using simple transformations.

 3) We avoid redundant computations as much as possible.
 All Airstream observables have shared execution, which works well for this case because elements high up in the DOM hierarchy will typically have many listeners on their `mountEvents` streams.
 Also, some of the most expensive calculations like determining whether an element is mounted or not are performed only once per original `ParentChangeEvent` – the same event instance is reused downstream with no additional allocations or DOM access required.